 All other qualifications have an overall grade determined by results in modules from the final level of study.
 In Master’s degrees of more than 200 credit points the final 120 points usually determine the overall grading.

 We have a highly experienced and energetic course team, in terms of both teaching and research.
 All members of the course team are research active and will be included in the forthcoming REF2021 submission.
-The course team have been grantholders of multi-million pound research projects, they have produced world-leading and internationally excellent research outputs in the area of IoT and have demonstrated research impact from their endeavours.
+The course team have been grantholders of multi-million pound research projects, they have produced world-leading and internationally excellent research outputs in the area and have demonstrated research impact from their endeavours.
 We also fully embrace the importance of innovative teaching and assessment methods and are all Fellows of the Higher Education Academy in the UK.